GitMirroring/gnuboot/site/git.md

 data.
 You can use Libreboot Contributor and your email address could be specified as contributor@libreboot.at.
 You are permitted to do this, if you wish to maintain privacy.
 We believe in privacy.
-If you choose to remain anonymous, we will honour this.
+If you choose to remain anonymous, we will honor this.

 Of course, you can use whichever name and/or email address you like.